amplience/dc-extension-media-gallery/CONTRIBUTING.md

-If you feel that any customisations are useful to the Amplience ecosystem, we welcome contribution.
+If you feel that any customisations are useful to the Amplience ecosystem, we welcome contributions.
 These can range from your own integrations, new capabilities or just typos and bug fixes.

 ## Instructions